Jcovden® COVID-19 Vaccine 2023

 The Jcovden® COVID-19 Vaccine (Ad26.COV2.S) is a recombinant, replication-incompetent adenovirus serotype 26 (Ad26) vector encoding a full-length and stabilized the SARS-CoV-2 spike protein.
-This Janssen-produced U.S. FDA-authorized COVID-19 vaccine does not contain adjuvants, preservatives, materials of animal origin, or fetal tissue.
+This Janssen-produced U.S. Food and Drug Administration (FDA)-authorized COVID-19 vaccine does not contain adjuvants, preservatives, materials of animal origin, or fetal tissue.

 The viral vector used in the Jcovden Janssen - Johnson & Johnson (J&J) COVID‑19 Vaccine is based on a naturally occurring, low-prevalence human adenovirus known to cause common cold-like symptoms.
-The deletion of a specific gene renders the adenovirus unable to replicate within humans, transforming it into a delivery vehicle for the genetic material encoding the spike protein of the SARS-CoV-2 betacoronavirus.
+Deleting a specific gene renders the adenovirus unable to replicate within humans, transforming it into a delivery vehicle for the genetic material encoding the spike protein of the SARS-CoV-2 betacoronavirus.
 In this form, the vaccine cannot cause COVID‑19 or adenoviral disease.

 The Jcovden COVID‑19 Vaccine leverages Janssen's AdVac and PER.C6® technologies.
 Janssen's AdVac® vectors are based on a specific type of adenovirus, which has been genetically modified.
 The AdVac® technology works by using an adenovirus as a vector of an antigen's genetic code to mimic components of a pathogen.
 The AdVac viral vector technology can induce potent and long-lasting humoral and cellular immune responses, enabling the pursuit of vaccines for disease targets currently unpreventable or untreatable.

-Johnson & Johnson (J&J) announced that the U.S. Food and Drug Administration (FDA) issued an Emergency Use Authorization (EUA) on February 27, 2021, for its single-dose COVID-19 vaccine, developed by the Janssen Pharmaceutical Companies.
-On October 20, 2021, the U.S. FDA authorized a single booster dose of the Janssen COVID-19 Vaccine, and the FDA authorized a heterologous booster dose for currently available COVID-19 vaccines.
+Johnson & Johnson announced that the U.S. FDA issued an Emergency Use Authorization (EUA) on February 27, 2021, for its single-dose COVID-19 vaccine, developed by the Janssen Pharmaceutical Companies.
+On October 20, 2021, the FDA authorized a single booster dose of the Janssen COVID-19 Vaccine, and the FDA authorized a heterologous booster dose for currently available COVID-19 vaccines.
 On February 11, 2022, the U.S. Centers for Disease Control and Prevention (CDC) issued new guidance for those who received the Jcovden Janssen COVID-19 Vaccine primary series should receive an additional dose and a booster dose for a total of 3 doses to be classified as up to date.
 And on March 29, 2022, the CDC stated, 'Adult Janssen primary vaccine (2-doses) recipients should preferentially receive a heterologous mRNA vaccine booster dose ≥ two months later.'

-The World Health Organization (WHO) Listed the Jcovden COVID-19 vaccine Ad26.COV2.S, developed by Janssen, for emergency use in all countries on March 12, 2021.
-The WHO's SAGE published a Version #9 updated overview on December 9, 2021.
+The World Health Organization (WHO) Listed the Jcovden COVID-19 vaccine for emergency use in all countries on March 12, 2021.
 The U.K. granted marketing authorization for the Janssen Covid-19 vaccine on May 28, 2021, and updated it on November 3, 2022.
-On March 22, 2022, the EMA published the latest clinical data EMEA/H/C/005737/II/0033; the EMA overview is found at this link.
+In addition, the European Medicines Agency (EMA) published the latest clinical data EMEA/H/C/005737/II/0033; the EMA overview is found at this link.
 The authorization or approval status of the Jcovden COVID-19 vaccine varies by country.
 This country list is updated as additional information becomes available.

 For the most recent FDA Fact Sheets, please visit www.janssencovid19vaccine.com.
 The Janssen COVID-19 (Ad26.COV2.S) Vaccine Accession Number: DB15857; Unique Ingredient Identifier: JT2NS6183B.
 Anatomical therapeutic chemical code J07BX03; KEGG: D12129.